-In March 2010, the President signed the Patient Protection and Affordable Care Act, or PPACA, which makes extensive changes to the delivery of health care in the U.S. The PPACA includes numerous provisions that affect pharmaceutical companies, some of which became effective immediately and others of which will be taking effect over the next several years.
+The Patient Protection and Affordable Care Act, or PPACA, made extensive changes to the delivery of health care in the U.S. The PPACA includes numerous provisions that affect pharmaceutical companies, some of which became effective immediately and others of which will be taking effect over the next several years.
 For example, the PPACA seeks to expand health care coverage to the uninsured through private health insurance reforms and an expansion of Medicaid.
 The PPACA will also impose substantial costs on pharmaceutical manufacturers, such as an increase in liability for rebates paid to Medicaid, new drug discounts that must be offered to certain enrollees in the Medicare prescription drug benefit, an annual fee imposed on all manufacturers of brand prescription drugs in the U.S., and an expansion of an existing program requiring pharmaceutical discounts to certain types of hospitals and federally subsidized clinics.
 The PPACA also contains cost containment measures that could reduce reimbursement levels for health care items and services generally, including pharmaceuticals.
 It also will require reporting and public disclosure of payments and other transfers of value provided by pharmaceutical companies to physicians and teaching hospitals.
 We cannot predict what effect the PPACA or other healthcare reform initiatives that may be adopted in the future will have on our business.
 Further, it remains unclear whether there will be any changes made to provisions of the PPACA or other health care laws through acts of Congress in the future.
 The continuing efforts of the government, insurance companies, managed care organizations and other payors of health care services to contain or reduce costs of health care could result in decreased net revenues from our pharmaceutical products and decrease potential returns from our development efforts.
 In addition, pharmaceutical and device manufacturers will also be required to report and disclose investment interests held by physicians and their immediate family members during the preceding calendar year.
 Failure to submit required information may result in civil monetary penalties for payments, transfers of value or ownership or investment interests not reported in an annual submission.
 Compliance with the PPACA and state laws with similar provisions is difficult and time consuming, and companies that do not comply with these state laws face civil penalties.
 Because of the breadth of these laws and the narrowness of the safe harbors, it is possible that some of our business activities could be subject to challenge under one or more of such laws.
 Such a challenge could have a material adverse effect on our business, financial condition, results of operations and growth prospects.

 In addition, there have been a number of other legislative and regulatory proposals aimed at changing the pharmaceutical industry.
 In particular, legislation has been enacted in certain states and proposed at a federal level that requires development of an electronic pedigree to track and trace each prescription drug at the saleable unit level through the distribution system.
 Compliance with these electronic pedigree requirements may increase our operational expenses and impose significant administrative burdens.
-In addition, our compliance may be deemed insufficient and we could fact a material adverse effect on our business, financial condition, results of operations and growth prospects.
-As a result of these and other new proposals, we may determine to change our current manner of operation, provide additional benefits or change our contract arrangements, any of which could have a material adverse effect on our business, financial condition and results of operations.
+In addition, our compliance may be deemed insufficient and we could face a material adverse effect on our business, financial condition, provide additional benefits or change our contract arrangements, any of which could have a material adverse effect on our business, financial condition and results of operations.